Cremorne Point

 Table Chart PROFILE FAQ

-AreaSearch analysis of ABS building approval numbers shows Cremorne Point had approximately one residential property granted approval per year over the past five financial years, totalling an estimated six homes.
-In FY-26 so far, 22 approvals have been recorded.
-On average, each dwelling built between FY-21 and FY-25 gained 2.2 new residents annually, indicating strong demand supporting property values.
+AreaSearch analysis of ABS building approval numbers shows Cremorne Point recorded approximately one residential property approval per year over the past five financial years, totalling about eight homes.
+In FY26 so far, 23 approvals have been recorded.
+On average, 1.4 people moved to the area annually for each dwelling built between FY21 and FY25, indicating a balanced supply and demand creating stable market conditions.
+However, this has intensified to 30 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development